 Section 5.
 Resignation.
-Any Member may resign by filing a written resignation with the Executive Director, but such resignation will not entitle the Member to a refund of any pre-paid dues.
+Any Member may resign by filing a written resignation with the Executive Director or by failing to pay dues, but such resignation will not entitle the Member to a refund of any pre-paid dues.

 Section 6.
 Transfer of membership.
 Membership in the Association is not transferable or assignable.